Skip to main content

 required

 A mapping of entity type names to their definition.
-Each value can be either:
+Each value can be one of:

 • A plain string — a description of what to look for